 Ironic it is that man was what would break Glory’s spirits.
 What follows is sketchy but this much we know.
 She was likely in migration and traveling over Georgia when she was shot down from the sky.
 The X-rays clearly showed the presence of lead pellets from a shotgun blast.
 Considerable efforts were made by a veterinarian to salvage the wing, but to no avail.
 Ultimately, and at the hands of man, half of the right wing required amputation.

-Records have indicated that eagles are able to live as long as 45 years, making them one of the longest lived species of any bird.
-The loss of Glory affected all of her progeny that could have followed.
-Glory is living proof of man’s great capacity for change.
-Today she is an ambassador not only of her species or of Georgia Southern University, but is a powerful and regal symbol of this great nation!
+Records have indicated that eagles are able to live as long as 40 years, making them one of the longest lived species of any bird.
+The loss of Glory in the wild affected all of her progeny that could have followed.
+Glory is proof of man’s great capacity for change.
+Today she is remembered as an ambassador, not only of her species or Georgia Southern University, but of this great nation!